 Another useful tool found in the References tab is the Cross-reference button

-Cross-referencing allows you to link back to other paragraphs, tables or figures referring to them in your body text.
+Cross-referencing allows you to link back to other sections, tables, or figures in your body text.

-Cross-referencing is useful for not only creating a hyperlink in the text for you to jump back and forth, but also for keeping your referenced paragraph, table and figure numbers up to date if you need to move them about.
-This saves you the trouble of going back and re-numbering every paragraph where you have mentioned a figure or table whose number has now changed!
+Cross-referencing is useful not only for creating a hyperlink in the text for you to jump back and forth with, but also for keeping your referenced paragraph, table, and figure numbers up to date if you need to move them about.
+This saves you the trouble of going back and re-numbering every paragraph where you have mentioned a figure or table whose number has now changed – just make sure you update your fields (select all + F9) before you finalize your file.